Google Antigravity icon

 • Complete integration with all development surfaces (editor, terminal, browser)

-During the preview, Antigravity enforces fixed rate limits for Gemini 3 Pro usage that reset every few hours.
-Google expects most individual developers not to hit these quotas in typical workflows, but heavy multi-agent runs can and do reach the caps.
+Rate Limits: During preview, free users are subject to a weekly usage quota, while Google AI Pro/Ultra subscribers get priority access with quotas refreshing about every five hours.
+Limits are based on "work done" by agents rather than raw request counts.
+Google expects most individual developers not to hit these quotas in typical workflows, but heavy multi-agent runs can reach the caps.

 Pros & Cons